nodatime/nodatime/www/userguide/1.1.0/type-choices.md

+---
+layout: userguide
-Choosing between the core types
+title: Choosing between the core types
+category: core
+weight: 40
+---

 This is a companion page to the
 ["core concepts quick reference"](concepts.html), and ["core types"](core-types.html)